 It just works.

 Using an immersion blender for this is so great.
-I figured out when I made the Mango-Berry Swirled Smoothies that my immersion blender fits in a wide-mouth quart-sized mason jar.
+I figured out when I made little smoothies for my kids that my immersion blender fits in a wide-mouth quart-sized mason jar.
 We usually use an ugly plastic cup, but I grabbed a mason jar this time.
 They’re much easier on the eyes.
 Plus, it was easier to show you what’s going on inside.

 One batch of this will feed one adult and both of my kids.
 If Steve and I are both home in the morning, we’ll make a little more.
 My kids like to eat it with a spoon because it’s icy and thick — kind of like they’re eating sorbet for breakfast.
 I’m all about desserts for breakfast that aren’t really desserts.